-- Select the key for the next transition. - M/E key: In the transition control section, press the next transition selection button KEY 1 or KEY 2, turning it on. - Downstream key: In the downstream keyer control section, press one of the keyer selection buttons DSK 1 through DSK 4, turning it on.
-In a 3.5-M/E system, you can alternatively press one of the next transition selection buttons DSK 1 through DSK 4 in the PGM/PST bank transition control section, turning it on. - 2 When inserting the key, select the key type, key fill, and key source, and make any necessary settings such as key modifications.
+- Select the key for the next transition. - M/E key: In the transition control section, press the next transition selection button KEY 1 or KEY 2, turning it on. - Downstream key: In the DSK control section, press the next transition selection button DSK 1 or DSK 2, turning it on. - 2 When inserting the key, select the key type, key fill, and key source, and make any necessary settings such as key modifications.

-When inserting an M/E key, set the key source selection to "AUTO SELECT" or "SPLIT" (see page 4-52).
+When inserting a key, set the key source selection to "AUTO SELECT" or "SPLIT" (see page 4-40).
 If you set it to "KEY BUS", the key source signal will not be transmitted correctly to the DME, and therefore the key transition will not be executed correctly.

-3 Select DME wipe as the transition type.
+- 3 Select DME wipe as the transition type.

-M/E key: In the transition control section, press the transition type selection button DME 1 or DME 2, turning it on.
+In the transition control section, press the transition type selection button DME 1 or DME 2, turning it on.